seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Peace, ho, be here!

 **DUKE VINCENTIO**
 The tongue of Isabel.
-She’s come to know
+She's come to know
-If yet her brother’s pardon be come hither:
+If yet her brother's pardon be come hither:
 But I will keep her ignorant of her good,
 To make her heavenly comforts of despair,
 When it is least expected.